mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 Obviously, you're not going to hire every writer you find.
 You need a way to evaluate candidates based on their profile.
 You don't have much information to go on.

 Some guides recommend asking writers to produce a custom sample for you where you buy it if you like it, but "let them keep it" and pay them nothing if it's not what you're looking for.
-I don't do this, because it violates my fundamental hiring principle.
-I think top-tier writers are uninterested in spending hours on an assignment they'd only *maybe* receive payment for.
+I don't do this, because it violates [my fundamental hiring principle](/hiring-content-writers/#the-fundamental-principle-of-hiring-talented-people).
+Top-tier writers have no interest in spending hours on an assignment that will only *maybe* pay them.

-Writing is really hard.
-The ones who are good at it focus on it exclusively.
-People who are expert copywriters and WordPress designers are generally not very good at either.
-If you were searching for someone to perform your brain surgery, how would you feel about a doctor who said, "I'm an expert neurosurgeon and an expert auto mechanic."

 ## Evaluation criteria